OfficeDev/teams-toolkit/packages/vscode-extension/WHATISNEW.md

 ## 4.0.0 - May 24, 2022

-Major version for Teams Toolkit with new features to support more Teams app scenario like notification bot and commend bot.
-What's more, this version adds support to extend Teams app across M365 platform like Office 365 and Outlook.
+Major version for Teams Toolkit with new features to support more Teams app scenario like notification bot and command bot.
+What's more, this version adds support to extend Teams app across M365 platform like Office.com and Outlook.

 New Features:

 - User can create more business-oriented Teams app template using Teams Toolkit.
-For example, user can now create not only Bot app but also Notification Bot or Command Bot.
+For example, user can now create not only bot app but also notification bot or command bot.
 User can see more options are there to choose when create a new Teams app. <br>
  ![manifest preview](https://raw.githubusercontent.com/OfficeDev/TeamsFx/main/packages/vscode-extension/img/scenario-teams-app.png) <br>
-- User can create Teams app that can launch and preview in other M365 platform like Office 365 and Outlook.
+- User can create Teams app that can launch and preview in other M365 platform like Office.com and Outlook.
 The options are offered when user create a new Teams app.
 - User can incrementally add features to their Teams app using `Add features` in Teams Toolkit during the development process.
 For example, adding additional Teams extending capability, adding Azure resources like SQL Database or Azure Function etc., adding Single Sign on or API connections and so on.
   ![manifest preview](https://raw.githubusercontent.com/OfficeDev/TeamsFx/main/packages/vscode-extension/img/add-features.png) <br>
 - User can preview the Teams manifest file and only deploy the manifest file without deploy the whole project.